Accents: A contrast, outline or highlight for added detail and emphasis.

 Framed Cabinet: Kitchen cabinets with an applied front face-frame around the kitchen cabinet opening to which the cabinet door is attached.
 Cabinet doors may lie directly on the face-frame itself or are mounted flush or inset into the frame.

 Frameless Cabinet (European Style): Kitchen cabinets that have no front face-frame.
-Omission of the face-frame provides the necessity and inherit characteristic of the full-overlay door which is attached directly to the side of the cabinet rather than the frame.
+The omission of the face-frame provides the necessity and inherent characteristic of the full-overlay door which is attached directly to the side of the cabinet rather than the frame.

 Fretwork: Ornamental carving or fancywork.